-If lead poisoning has affected your life, you may not know where to turn for help.
-The personal injury and premises liability attorneys at The Benton Law Firm are prepared to guide you through the process of obtaining compensation to help address the devastating effects of lead poisoning.
+If lead poisoning has affected your life, you may not know where to seek help.
+The personal injury and premises liability attorneys at The Benton Law Firm are prepared to guide you through obtaining compensation to help address the devastating effects of lead poisoning.
 We will make your case our top priority.
 Call us today for a confidential initial consultation at (214) 777-7777.

 Do I Need a Lead Paint Poisoning Attorney?

 Because of the dangers of lead paint poisoning, landlords have certain legal obligations to tenants, including disclosure of the presence of lead, and they may be held liable for lead paint injuries.
 Lead paint can also be present in defectively manufactured products.

 A lead paint poisoning attorney is uniquely positioned to understand the details of this type of case and how to investigate the situation to ensure that the responsible parties are held accountable.
 Because lead poisoning typically occurs over time, it can make proving an injury difficult.
 If you or your child have been exposed to lead, which has resulted in poisoning and injuries, you will want an experienced lead paint poisoning attorney to handle your case.

 Why Choose The Benton Law Firm to Handle My Case?

 Choosing the right attorney may seem overwhelming when you or a family member are suffering from lead poisoning.
 At The Benton Law Firm, we maintain a client-centered approach that has your best interests in mind, and we are experienced, legal advocates.